gjpelletier/get_glorys/README.md

   Otherwise (if there is no previous installation of motuclient), type in the following:
      $ python -m pip install motuclient
-  That command should install and display motuclient package v1.8.4 (Oct.
-2019).
-  To display the version:
+  That command should install and display motuclient package v1.8.8 To display the version:
      $ python -m motuclient --version
-  If that command does not return: "motuclient-python v1.8.X" ("X" >= "4"), then type in the following:
+  If that command does not return: "motuclient-python v1.8.X" ("X" >= "8"), then type in the following:
-    $ python -m pip install motuclient==1.8.4
+    $ python -m pip install motuclient==1.8.8